 title

 Notice that each row in the authors table is related to 0, 1 or many rows in the books table.
 This makes intuitive sense because an author can write 0, 1 or more than 1 books.
-In our example above, John Henry has written 3 books, Mary Johnson has written 1 book, Harry Bailey has written 1 book and Adam Smith has not written any books.
+In our example above, John Henry has written 3 books, Adam Smith has written 1 book, Mary Johnson has not written any book and Harry Bailey has written 1 book.

 If you notice carefully, the above relationship between the authors table and the books table is a one-to-many relationship.
 Turning around, the relationship between the books table and the authors table is a many-to-one relationship.